 Artificial Intelligence

-The use of AI is revolutionizing the way businesses operate across various industries.
+The use of AI is revolutionizing the way businesses operate.
 By leveraging AI technologies such as machine learning and natural language processing, businesses can streamline their processes, make more informed decisions, and automate customer services.
-AI enables companies to increase efficiency and productivity; however, the rapid development of AI technology has already created debate over industry regulation, tech monopolies, copyright law, attorney-client privilege, and the ethics of content generation.
-Non-executve directors across boards of all levels need to develop the critical skills to manage their response to these developments.
+AI enables companies to increase efficiency and productivity; however, the rapid development of AI technology has already created debate over industry regulation, tech monopolies, copyright law, lawyer-client privilege, and the ethics of content generation.
+Non-executive directors across boards of all levels need to develop the critical skills to manage their response to these developments.
 AI is reshaping the business landscape; boards must keep pace with this change.

 Shareholders will demand that businesses adopt AI when it is sensible to do so... you can’t just opt out of AI.